From Mecca to Medina: The life of Muhammad and the birth of Islam

 These early conquests were driven by a combination of religious zeal, economic incentives, and political ambitions.

-As Islam reached new regions, it interacted with local traditions, leading to a synthesis of cultures.
-Islamic scholars preserved and expanded upon Greek, Roman, and Indian knowledge, contributing to fields such as mathematics, astronomy, medicine, and philosophy.
+In fact, Islamic scholars made an effort to preserve and expanded upon Greek, Roman, and Indian knowledge, as well as contributing their own thoughts to fields such as mathematics, astronomy, medicine, and philosophy.

-Trade played a vital role in the spread of Islam, particularly in regions like Southeast Asia, Africa, and the Indian subcontinent.
+Additionally, trade played a vital role in the spread of Islam, particularly in regions like Southeast Asia, Africa, and the Indian subcontinent.

 Muslim merchants, traders, and travelers established commercial networks that facilitated not only the exchange of goods but also ideas, technologies, and religious beliefs.

-Conversion was rarely forced; instead, it often occurred through interaction, intermarriage, economic incentives, and the appeal of Islamic social and legal principles.
+Individual conversion of people into Islam was rarely forced; instead, it often occurred through interaction, intermarriage, economic incentives, and the appeal of Islamic social and legal principles.

 As Islam spread to diverse cultural and geographical settings, it adapted to local conditions, leading to the development of regional variations.